Arnab-Developer/GreetUser/README.md

 # Greet user

 This package takes a user name and return a hello message for that user.
-It is an example pattern to create nuget package with .NET
+It is an example pattern to create nuget package.

 https://www.nuget.org/packages/GreetUser